jaychang0917/ribs-navigation/README.md

 ```

 ### <a name=transition>Transition</a>
-Each push/pop/present/dismiss operation accepts a `Transiton` as an argument.
+Each push/pop/present/dismiss function accepts a `Transiton` as an argument.
 If it is not provided, the default transition provided in `ScreenStack` will be used.
 No transition will be used by default.
 ```kotlin
 @RootScope
 @Provides